What is alimony/spousal support?

-In the state of Ohio, what was commonly referred to as alimony is now called spousal support.
-Spousal support, is any payment ordered by the court in addition to property division and child support that is intended to be for the support of the other spouse following divorce or dissolution.
+In the State of Ohio, what was commonly referred to as alimony is called spousal support.
+Spousal support is any payment ordered by the court, in addition to property division and child support, that is intended to be for the support of the other spouse following divorce or dissolution.

 Under what circumstances will spousal support be ordered?

-Spousal support may be temporarily Ordered to one spouse who does not have enough money to support her/himself during the divorce proceedings.
-It may also be included in the Decree ending the marriage for a defined or indefinite term depending on several factors.
+Spousal support may be temporarily Ordered to be paid by one spouse to the other where the other spouse does not have enough money to support her/himself during the divorce proceedings.
+It may also be included in the Court Order ending the marriage in a monthly amount for a defined or indefinite term depending on several factors.
 Whether spousal support is reasonable and appropriate and if so, the amount and duration of such obligation, depends on a number of factors.
-These are very complex and involved decisions and whether you are the person who should be receiving or who will be paying alimony, you will require an experienced and strong divorce attorney like John Heilbrun.
+These are very complex and involved decisions and whether you are the person who should be receiving or who may be paying spousal support, you will require an experienced and strong divorce attorney like John Heilbrun.

-How do you determine if spousal spousal support is to be paid and the amount and duration?
+How do you determine if spousal support is to be paid and the amount and duration?

 Spousal support can only be modified or terminated if such provisions are included in the terms of the Court Order establishing the obligation.
-If such provisions are included, spousal support will generally only be modified if there is a substantial change in circumstances.
-The grounds for termination usually are the death of either spouse, remarriage or cohabitation of the spouse receiving spousal support or a substantial involuntary decrease in the income of the spouse paying the spousal support.
+In most cases, spousal support will be able to be modified if there is a substantial and involuntary future change in circumstances, such as a significant decrease in the income of the spouse ordered to pay spousal support.
+The usual grounds for termination of spousal support that are included in the Agreement or Court Order are the death of either spouse and the remarriage or cohabitation of the spouse receiving spousal support.

 Why should I hire John Heilbrun for spousal support issues?

-If you have questions about spousal support, please contact the Law Office of John Heilbrun to schedule an appointment.
+If you have questions related to spousal support, please contact the Law Office of John Heilbrun to schedule an appointment.